Mission and History

-On November 18, 1926, Miss Olive Whildin helped start the Speech Readers’ League of Baltimore.
-“The League” was designed to be a community center for the hard of hearing, promote interest in and study of speech reading, work for the advancement and welfare of the hard of hearing, provide recreational opportunities for its members, and encourage research into the prevention of deafness.
-Monthly meetings, parties, teas and picnics were well attended.
+On November 19, 1926, Miss Olive Whildin helped start the Speech Readers’ League of Baltimore.
+“The League” was designed to be a community center for the hard of hearing, promote interest in and study of speech reading, work for the advancement and welfare of the hard of hearing, provide recreational opportunities for its members, and encourage medical and scientific research.
+Monthly meetings, parties,teas, and picnics were well attended.

 Yet even as far back as 1927, the League offered members and the general public vital social services, all free of charge.
 Lip-reading classes were held at League headquarters; students showcased their skills in staged “tournaments.”
 During the 1930s, the League—by then known as the League for the Hard of Hearing—inaugurated a hearing-aid demonstration program to enable people to “test drive” different models.
 Used hearing aids were loaned to those who couldn’t afford to buy them; financial aid and free batteries for hearing aids were provided, as well.